Terms of Service

 8. Controller obligations

-You are responsible for lawful bases, notices, consents, data accuracy, data minimisation, retention choices, responding to data subjects where you are controller, and ensuring your instructions are lawful.
-You must not instruct Porosi to process personal data unlawfully.
+As controller, you are responsible for lawful bases, notices, consents, accuracy, data minimisation, retention choices, data-subject responses and lawful instructions.
+Do not instruct Porosi to process personal data unlawfully.

 Schedule B: Product-specific responsibility rules